-Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) detrimental impact on townscape which could be reasonably mitigated.
+Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Development boundary is located to the east on the opposite site of the road.
+The development would have a detrimental impact on townscape which could be reasonably mitigated.
 The density proposed is high given the character/context of the site.
 Especially given it is within the Conservation Area.
 Biodiversity & Geodiversity Amber Development may impact on protected species, but impact could be reasonably mitigated.
 Amber Historic Environment Green Development could have detrimental impact on Seething Conservation Area and the setting of nearby listed buildings.
 The Walnuts and Breydon Cottage are located to the southeast separated by existing residential properties and the road.
 Mere Thatched Barn is located to the north separated by Mere Farm HES - Amber Amber Open Space Green Development of the site would not result in the loss of any open space Green Transport and Roads Amber Potential impact on functioning of the road network may not be reasonably mitigated.
 Narrow carriage way and no footway NCC Highways - Red, visibility unlikely onto Seething Road.
 Visibility would require the complete removal of the frontage hedge and to provide an access road would require removal of mature trees.
 Seething Road varies in width and lacks footway provision.
 No footway to the village school.
-NCC Highways meeting - small infill frontage development would not raise concerns (SN0588SL already has permission for similar) Red Amber Neighbouring Land Uses Green Agricultural/residential Green
+NCC Highways meeting - small infill frontage development would not raise concerns (SN0588SL already Red